willakat/toysm/README.md

 will be used to tell the StateMachine that we've reached the end of our processing.

-Section 2, is used to string our states together with Transitions.
+Section 2 connects our states together with Transitions.
 They describe what Events will cause our StateMachine to change from one State to another.
 Here's a more visual version of what we've just programatically described: